Last editedAug 20238 min read

-The payments industry is continually evolving, and it can be difficult to keep up with new terms and solutions.
-However, getting to grips with core payment terminology is imperative to running a business.
-With that in mind, let’s explore push and pull payments, what they mean, and what the difference between them is.
+The payments industry is continually evolving, and keeping up with new terms and solutions can be difficult.
+However, getting to grips with core payment vocabulary is imperative to running a business.
+With that in mind, let’s explore push and pull payments, what they mean, and the difference between them.

 Push vs pull payments: definitions

 A push payment refers to a payment method where the payer takes the initiative to send money to the payee.
 In this scenario, the payer assumes control over the payment process, including determining the amount and destination of the funds.